flare-foundation/multi-chain-client/updates/upgrades.md

 - [ ] create run all tests script
 - [ ] create own or find alternative to "base32.js": "0.1.0",
 - [ ] Error handling standardized (throw new Error() vs throw MccError())
   - [ ] Decide how to handle querrying data form possibli undefined objects (for example get number on AlgoBlock object)
+  - [ ] Wrap all methods to try except in object base methods
 - [ ] Standardize json Stringify (one implementation and use it everywhere)